 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- zImage modules dtbs

 Note: To speed up compilation on multiprocessor systems, and get some improvement on single processor ones, use

--j n where n is number of processors * 1.5.
+-j n, where n is the number of processors * 1.5.
 Alternatively, feel free to experiment and see what works!

 Install directly onto the SD card

-First use lsblk before and after plugging in your SD card to identify which one it is; you should end up with something like this:
+lsblk before and after plugging in your SD card to identify it.
+You should end up with something like this:

 sdb sdb1 sdb2

 If it's a NOOBS card, you should see something like this: